AppDevelopmentMw/Smart-Internet-Data-Sharing/README.md

 # Smart-Internet-Data-Sharing
-Make Money With Your Data Sell And Buy Data To Your Friends Using Your Mobile Phone Set Selling Fees
+Make Money With Your Data Buy And Sale Data To Your Friends Using Your Mobile Phone